About Yen Finder

 Should I exchange TWD before flying or after arriving?

-Almost always after.
-Taiwan bank rates are typically 4–6 % below mid-market — significantly worse than Japanese central- Tokyo shops (which are within 0.5 %).
+Compare both before deciding.
+Taiwan bank rates are often several percent below mid-market — frequently worse than the best central-Tokyo downtown counters (roughly mid −1% to −2.5%), but not always, so check your bank's actual rate.
 The exception is some Taiwan fintech platforms (some banks now offer Wise-style transparent fees) — check before flying.

 For most Taiwanese tourists: